-This small winery located in the village of Poboleda was established in 1998 by the Doix and Llagostera families.
-There are records of several generations of the Doix family crafting award-winning wines at the Paris (1878) and Barcelona (1888) Universal Exhibitions.
-Phylloxera meant an abrupt stop leading to the impoverishment of the region, yet some of the first Carignan vines planted after the plague go to the extremely scarce and expensive 1902 Centenary Carignan.
-Grapes grown by the founders used to be sold to the local co-op before they set up on their own.
+This winery located in the village of Poboleda was established in 1998 by the Doix and Llagostera families.
+There are records of several generations crafting award-winning wines at the Paris (1878) and Barcelona (1888) Universal Exhibitions.
+Phylloxera caused an abrupt halt and impoverishment in the region, yet some of the first Carignan vines planted after the plague are now used for the extremely scarce and expensive 1902 Centenary Carignan.
+Grapes grown by the founders used to be sold to the local cooperative before they set up their own business.

 Poboleda is one of the highest and coolest villages in Priorat.
-As Valentí Llagostera puts it, the dry cold northwestern winds are behind the wine’s high acidity and a slow ripening cycle.
-In fact, Mas Doix usually starts picking grapes a week after Gratallops.
-Climate thus allows them to make fresher wines “raising people from their seats”, says Llagostera.
+Valentí Llagostera says that the dry cold northwestern winds are responsible for the wine’s high acidity.
+Grapes in this village mature more slowly than in other parts of Priorat -in fact, Mas Doix usually starts picking grapes a week later than in Gratallops.
+This is why they can make fresher wines that “lift people from their seats”, says Llagostera.

-Mas Doix owns 20 hectares of vineyards, which include its most precious jewel —a 4Ha plot planted in 1902 with Carignan vines and 80-year old Garnacha.
+The winery owns 20 hectares of vineyards that are farmed organically with some biodynamic practices.
+Undoubtedly, the four-hectare Doix vineyard is its most prized asset, with Carignan vines planted in 1902 and 80-year-old Garnacha vines.
 They favour indigenous Carignan and Garnacha grapes, so they have grafted their Cabernet and Merlot vines with them.
-Syrah is the only international grape they grow which —it represents 10% in the blend of entry-level reds Les Crestes and Salanques.
+Syrah is the only international grape they grow —it represents 10% of the blend of entry-level reds Les Crestes and Salanques.

 In all cases, fermentation takes place in stainless steel vats.
-Even if most of the wines in Mas Doix’s portfolio could be labelled as vi de la vila (the local designation for village wines), the winery is reluctant to use this relatively new category.
+Even if most of the Mas Doix wines could be labelled as vi de la vila (the local designation for village wines), the winery is reluctant to use this relatively new category.